vpxyz/simplexlog/README.md

 or ALL.
 Functions like Panic or Fatal are also available, their massage are redirect to CRITICAL.

-Because simplexlog write to an io.Writer, you can provvide, for e.g, your custom io.Writer for writting function name.
-See the examples.
+Since simplexlog write to an io.Writer, you can provvide, for e.g, your custom io.Writer for writting name of function.
+Take a look at the examples.

 Simplexlog is concurrent safe.